babelcloud/SWE-bench-Gru/README.md

 -   `test-instances.json`: contains the test instances

 -   `log/`: contains the log file of the evaluation, includes some details of the evaluation process, organized by instance id

+# Sync with SWE-bench Official Code

+1. Switch to `SWE-bench-official` branch, click `Sync fork` button on the upper-right corner
+2. Rebase updates from `SWE-bench-official` branch to `main` branch